albinens/IMSX16_Kandidatarbete/backend/README.md

 3. Start the databases using `docker-compose up -d`.
 This will start a PostgreSQL and a InfluxDB instance.
 4. Copy the `.env.example` file to `.env` and configure the environment variables.
 The default values are fine for local development.
 5. Run the backend using `go run .`.
 This will start the backend on port 8080.

+### API documentation

+If you want to see the API documentation, you can navigate to the `/api` path in your browser.
+This will show you a swagger documentation of the API.